Learn what you need to know about leave requirements in the UK and how Justworks EOR can help you streamline hiring.

 Personal leave in the UK is available to permanent employees if they become critically ill or need to care for a family member.
 Personal leave times vary by circumstance.
 Employees who are the main caregivers to dependents with long-term care needs are entitled to unpaid leave to care for them.

 Employees can receive statutory sick pay (SSP) if they’re too ill to work, as long as they provide proof.
 Employers must pay employees at least £116.75 per week for up to 28 weeks while an employee is on sick leave.
-Employees sick for over 4 weeks are still entitled to annual leave.
+Employees sick for over four weeks are still entitled to annual leave.

 In the UK, pregnant employees are entitled to up to 52 weeks of maternity leave, 26 weeks before birth and 26 weeks after.
 Eligible employees may be entitled to Statutory Maternity Pay for up to 39 weeks.
 New mothers receive 90% of the employee's average weekly pre-tax earnings for the first six weeks and £184.03 or 90% of their average weekly earnings (whichever is lower) for 33 weeks.